Chapter Newsletter - The Harbinger

 Watch Butterflies for Conservation

 Become a community scientist and join the Second Vermont Butterfly Atlas (2023 - 2027)!
-The Vermont Butterfly Atlas is a 5-year study conducted every 20 years to update the state butterfly species list and understand how populations have changed over time.
-With the state updating our wildlife action plan, now is the time to document butterflies!
+The Vermont Butterfly Atlas is a 5-year study conducted every 20 years to update the state butterfly species list.
 All you need to participate is your phone or camera and an enthusiasm for butterflies.
 No experience necessary, training provided online.
 Learn more at https://shorturl.at/EKIfa

 Herricks Cove Wildlife Festival